-In 2021, we re-established our cross-functional Human Rights Committee following the disruption during 2020 caused by the COVID-19 pandemic.
-The Committee oversees policy matters relating to human rights, as described further on page 9.
+Our cross-functional Human Rights Committee met three times in 2022.
+The Committee oversees Policy matters relating to human rights, as described further on page 5.
 The Committee includes senior representatives from our Supply Chain, Supplier Quality, Legal, Ethics and Compliance, Environmental, Social and Governance (ESG) and Human Resources teams, and sits as a working group with oversight from our Executive-level ESG Steering Committee.

-We regularly review and update our policies and codes which are relevant to slavery, people trafficking, and human rights and ethical behaviour.
-In our 2021 Annual Report, we committed to an ESG target to review, update and re-publish our human rights-related policies in 2022.
+The Committee ensures we regularly review and update our policies and codes which are relevant to slavery, people trafficking, and human rights and ethical behaviour.